inka-pallycon/pallycon-multidrm-react-native-sample/README.md

-# PallyCon Multi-DRM integration sample for React-Native-Video
+# PallyCon Multi-DRM sample for React-Native-Video

 This sample code shows how to integrate PallyCon Multi-DRM with [react-native-video](https://github.com/react-native-video/react-native-video) project.